lokpoon/LunaSim-Document/_sources/moonsim_sunlight_twilight_LED_scheduler.md

   name: python3
 ---
 (content:moonsim_sun)=
-# <span style="font-variant:small-caps;">MoonSim</span>: Sunlight/twilight scheduler
+# 3. <span style="font-variant:small-caps;">MoonSim</span>: Sunlight/twilight scheduler

+- _<span style="font-variant:small-caps;">MoonSim</span>: Sunlight/twilight scheduler_ is designed to be used in conjunction with _<span style="font-variant:small-caps;">MoonShine</span>_ to re-create sunlight and twilight cycles in the lab.
+- _<span style="font-variant:small-caps;">MoonSim</span>: Sunlight/twilight scheduler_ runs the same set of calculations as _<span style="font-variant:small-caps;">MoonSim</span>: Lux calculator_ to predict sunlight and twilight illuminance.
+However, unlike in Lux calculator, the output table `LED_schedule_sun.csv` contains lists of LED intensity values over time.
 - Read {ref}`content:moonsim_moon` first.
-Most operation is the same for _<span style="font-variant:small-caps;">MoonSim</span>: Sunlight & twilight scheduler_.
+Most operations are the same for _<span style="font-variant:small-caps;">MoonSim</span>: Sunlight & twilight scheduler_.
 - This section only addresses operations in _<span style="font-variant:small-caps;">MoonSim</span>: Sunlight & twilight scheduler_ that differ from those in _<span style="font-variant:small-caps;">MoonSim</span>: Moonlight scheduler_.

 ## Key features

-- re-create a realistic twilight, and to an extent sunlight, in a laboratory or other indoor environment.
+- Re-creates a realistic twilight, and to an extent sunlight, in a laboratory or other indoor environment.
-- By specifying a specific location and time period, the re-created twilight and sunlight reflects real daily and seasonal changes.
+- Allows user to specify a geographical location and time period so that the re-created twilight and sunlight reflects real daily and seasonal changes.
-- Option to adjust the LED light spectrum by controlling the relative intensity of each RGBW channels.
-Can be useful in approximating the color shift in certain habitats (e.g., blue shift in deep clear ocean or lake water or red shift of sodium vapor street lamp).
+- Provides option to adjust the LED light spectrum by controlling the relative intensity of each RGBW channels.
+This can be useful in approximating the color shift of certain habitats (e.g., the blue shift in deep clear ocean or lake water, or the red shift of sodium vapor street lighting).
-- Option to re-create spectral change according to the sun altitude.
+- Provides option to re-create spectral change according to the sun altitude.
 The LED will be more red-shifted near sunrise/set, and progressively more blue-shifted during twilight.
 This spectral change as a function of sun altitude can be modified by the user.

 ##  Workflow

-1. Refer to {ref}`content:luxcalculator2` to load packages and then perform steps (1-7) to set the user definable settings (location, time period, etc.) The time_interval_minutes is constrained to 1 and cannot be changed.
+1. Refer to {ref}`content:luxcalculator2` to load packages and then perform steps (1-7) in {ref}`content:luxcalculator` to set the user-definable settings (location, time period, etc.) The time_interval_minutes is constrained to 1 and cannot be changed.
 The following instructions will cover the settings and function specific to _<span style="font-variant:small-caps;">MoonSim</span>: Sunlight & twilight scheduler_.

     ```{attention}
     MoonSim: Sunlight/twilight scheduler misses some features found in the moonlight scheduler, including elevation effect, horizontal obstruction, and cloud simulation.
-For sunlight, we believe that applying these features to sunlight is not useful since we cannot foresee the user recreating full sunlight intensity, so applying these features would only make the re-created lighting more artificial.
-For twilight, while these features might be applicable to an extent, they are not implemented because twilight is a diffuse light source unlike direct moonlight and hence behave very differently.
+For sunlight, we believe that applying these features to sunlight is not useful since we cannot foresee the user recreating full sunlight intensity.
+Therefore, applying these features would not make the re-created lighting more realistic.
+For twilight, while these features might be applicable to an extent, they are not implemented because twilight is a diffuse light source, unlike direct moonlight, and hence behaves very differently (Seidelmann 1992).
     ```

 2. Set the calibration illuminance point.
 See {ref}`content:lightbox:sun_calibration`.